dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-if you can you can and and that is still a reasonable thing to do especially when it comes to things like you know binding some existing crypto library
+if you can and that is still
+a reasonable thing to do especially when it comes to things like you know binding some existing crypto library